The IVF Treatment Process at Pacific Reproductive Center

 While infertility can take a mental, emotional, and physical toll on women and families who want to become pregnant, it doesn’t have to be that way forever.
 That’s where in vitro fertilization (IVF) comes in.

 Let’s discuss IVF in greater detail, including what it is, the steps involved, and the factors affecting the IVF success rate.

 IVF, or in vitro fertilization, is a fertility treatment used to help women reproduce successfully.
 It has been around for over three decades and evolved from a niche procedure into one of the world’s most widely used fertility treatments.

-IVF is a procedure that facilitates pregnancy through a step-by-step process involving fertility medications, surgical intervention, laboratory science, and implantation.
-While the procedures are highly complex and require a great deal of precision, they yield excellent results for a diverse population of parents experiencing various fertility challenges.
+The IVF procedure facilitates pregnancy through a step-by-step process involving fertility medications, surgical intervention, laboratory science, and implantation.

 Once the egg follicles have been identified, a needle is inserted through the device that gently pulls the mature eggs from the follicles.
 The patient is given medication that minimizes discomfort, but sedation is not required.

-Once the eggs have been retrieved, the eggs that appear to have the greatest potential for successful fertilization are prepared for introduction to the sperm cells provided by the partner or donor.
+Once the eggs have been retrieved, those with the greatest potential for successful fertilization are prepared for introduction to the sperm cells provided by the partner or donor.

-Once the egg or eggs are fertilized, it might be advisable for the embryo to undergo assisted hatching.
+Once the egg is fertilized, the embryo undergoes assisted hatching.
 This is where the firm outer cellular layer (zona pellucida) is pierced to enable the embryo’s attachment to the uterus.

 IVF has delivered successful outcomes for potential parents experiencing the following fertility difficulties: